 Image source: Photospin.com

-With a 10 to 25% vacancy in store fronts across the nation (depending on the geographic region), small business operators want to do everything they can to retain current customers.
+Small business operators need to do everything they can to retain current customers.
 Growing is nice, but sometimes focusing on customer retention is a big enough chore.
 What can you – the small business owner – do to ensure that you don’t lose the customer base you've worked so hard to build?

 Let’s look at four areas or actions to focus on: Innovate, Communicate, Propagate, and Necessitate.

 Never just stand still.
 When you’re a small business owner, maintaining the status quo means you’re content with failing.
 If you have an interest in building your business long-term, then you must find new niches to get into.
 Find new needs that you can fill with your capabilities and the offerings of your company.
 Advertise in new and innovative ways in order to draw new customers and make existing customers aware of your other capabilities.
 If you look static, then you’re likely to find yourself out of business in five years.

 In business, communication is key.
 It doesn’t matter if you’re talking about your existing customers, the new customers you just got onboard, or the customers you’re hoping to reach in the near future.
 Communicate like there’s no tomorrow.
 Those automated phone calls we get from Gap and Gymboree about upcoming sales can be annoying, yes, but they draw people in…they do work.

 Reach out to your existing customer base in new ways…email, phone, flyers…whatever you need to do to remind them that you’re still around and can still meet their needs.
 Over the past year, I’ve found myself often wondering if a certain store was still in business before making the drive over.
 Don’t let that be you…make sure they know you’re still open to serve their needs.